Once a model for Africa, Ghana's economy loses its shine

 The opposition New Patriotic Party (NPP) only narrowly lost the last presidential election and this week it stepped up its criticism of what it said was government economic mismanagement.
 At the same time, party supporters took to the streets in its stronghold city of Kumasi on Tuesday to protest against hardship.

-"I would want to see the government under an IMF programme because on their own they haven't shown the commitment to do the right things," said NPP finance spokesman Mark Assibey-Yeboah.
+"I would want to see the government under an IMF program because on their own they haven't shown the commitment to do the right things," said NPP finance spokesman Mark Assibey-Yeboah.

 Some commentators have called for a national consensus over fiscal policy given the situation.
 But they acknowledge this is unlikely in the political climate.